DavidHe1127/Mr.He_HandBook/DevOps/AWS/EC2/README.md

 Since a reboot happens within the EC2 instance hardware, the state of the EC2 instance does not change from `running`.
 There is no rebooting state.
 And there is no mechanism to determine when the OS of your EC2 instance starts and/or completes its reboot.

-One thing to note is after instance reboots, vol other than root one will be unmounted!!!
+One thing to note is after instance reboots, volume other than root one will be unmounted!!!
 You need to mount it back.

 [How to mount ebs during boot](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html)